ckan/ckanext-mapviews/README.md

 ![Worldwide Internet usage](doc/img/worldwide-internet-usage.png)

 Congratulations!
 You've just created your first choropleth map.
+You can go ahead and see how the maps look like in other years.
+We can't compare the maps directly, as the scales change depending on the data, but the difference from 2000 to 2012 is still impressive.

 License
 -------